1954 Guatemalan coup d'état: Psychological warfare

-The most wide-reaching psychological weapon was the radio station Voice of Liberation.
+The most wide-reaching psychological weapon was the radio station Voice of Liberation, La Voz de la Liberación.
+E. Howard Hunt's deputy, David Atlee Phillips, directed the radio station.
 It began broadcasting on 1 May 1954, carrying anti-communist propaganda, telling its listeners to resist the Árbenz government and support the liberating forces of Castillo Armas.
 The station claimed to be broadcasting from deep within the jungles of the Guatemalan hinterland, a message which many listeners believed.
+This belief extended outside of Guatemala itself, with foreign correspondents from publications such as The New York Times believing it to be the most authentic source of information.
 In actuality, the broadcasts were concocted in Miami by Guatemalan exiles, flown to Central America, and broadcast through a mobile transmitter.
 The Voice of Liberation made an initial broadcast that was repeated four times, after which it took to transmitting two-hour bulletins twice a day.
 The transmissions were initially only heard intermittently in Guatemala City; a week later, the CIA significantly increased their transmitting power, allowing clear reception in the Guatemalan capital.
 The radio broadcasts have been given a lot of credit by historians for the success of the coup, owing to the unrest they created throughout the country.
 They were unexpectedly assisted by the outage of the government-run radio station, which stopped transmitting for three weeks while a new antenna was being fitted.
-These transmissions continued throughout the conflict, broadcasting exaggerated news of rebel troops converging on the capital, and contributing to massive demoralization among both the army and the civilian population.
+The Voice of Liberation transmissions continued throughout the conflict, broadcasting exaggerated news of rebel troops converging on the capital, and contributing to massive demoralization among both the army and the civilian population.